Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 Set the input and reference data paths in the script:

 Step1 Modify the preprocessing script(e.g. porechop_preprocessing.sh)
+Do the same modification to the pod5 files processing scripts

 For fastq files: porechop_preprocessing.sh
 For Pod5 files: pod5_preprocessing.sh (Without gene counts) For Pod5 files: pod5_preprocessing_with_genecounts.sh (With gene counts)

 - **Modify the `FOLDER` variable**: Set it to the directory containing your sequencing files.